Language Movement Primitives: Grounding Language Models in Robot Motion: Conclusion

 \section{Conclusion}

-We presented a framework to bridge the gap between language understanding and motion control.
-Our core idea was to ground vision-language models into control-theoretic trajectories through dynamic movement primitives.
-We hypothesized that this combination is effective because DMPs have a relatively small number of semantically meaningful parameters that VLMs can inherently tune; hence, the VLM should be able to specify these weights and translate its high-level semantic reasoning into low-level robot behaviors.
-Our experiments across $20$ tabletop manipulation tasks support this hypothesis: when using LMP the robot completed tasks on its first attempt $69\%$ of the time, and $80\%$ of the time when given up to $3$ rounds of natural language corrections.
-This contrasts with VLM approaches that do not incorporate DMPs ($30\%$ success rate), and with robotics foundation models that need in-domain fine-tuning ($31\%$ success rate).
+We presented a framework to bridge the gap between language understanding and embodied motion control.
+Our core contribution is a novel framework to ground the common-sense reasoning capabilities of vision-language models into embodied motion through control-theoretic approaches leveraging dynamic movement primitives.
+We argue that this combination is effective because DMPs have a relatively small number of semantically meaningful parameters that VLMs can inherently tune.
+Through extensive experiments in static and dynamic environments, we demonstrate that the VLM is cable to specify the necessary weights, thereby translating high-level reasoning into low-level embodied behaviors.
+We evaluate our approach through $31$ tabletop manipulation tasks: when using LMP, the robot completed tasks on its first attempt $54\%$ of the time, and $65\%$ of the time when given up to $3$ rounds of natural language corrections.
+This contrasts with VLM approaches that do not incorporate DMPs ($35\%$ success rate), and with robotics foundation models that need in-domain fine-tuning ($28\%$ success rate).

-\p{Limitations} While LMP provides a framework that bridges the gap between high-level semanic reasoning and low-level control, it requires the low-level controller to have a set of semantically intepretable parameters.
-Furthermore, due to the nature of the low-level controller, dynamically changing environments can currently not be handled and requires future work into dynamics modeling.
+\p{Limitations and Future Work} While LMP provides a framework that bridges the gap between high-level semanic reasoning and low-level control, it requires the low-level controller to have a set of semantically intepretable parameters.
+While this work focuses on the use of DMPs, we hypothesize that the proposed framework can be extended in future work to incorporate other classes of controllers as long as their respective parameters are semantically interpretable for a VLM.
+Furthermore, live updates in dynamic environments are limited by how fast a VLM can respond (currently $\approx 0.3$Hz).
+Future work needs to be done to assess the framework’s ability to reason over relative spatial relationships.
+In particular, we observe that the language model fails more frequently when grounding trajectory weights from abstract relative instructions such as ``$10\,\mathrm{cm}$ to the left''.
+Moreover, our evaluation is currently limited to five degrees of freedom.
+Extending the framework to higher-dimensional action spaces would introduce additional challenges for language models to reason over the motion, but represents an important direction for future investigation with will also scale with further advances in VLMs themselves.
 Finally, while feedback from a human judge has proven useful, we will investigate the use of an autonomous judge, such as a VLM, in future work.